lgilders/shopify-snippets/README.md

 ### Hero Section
 Built to work with Shopify's new Sections for Homepages, this same setup can be modified to fit other theme requirements.

+### Free Shipping Script
+Built with Shopify's Script Editor app, this custom shipping script looks for a specific shipping service and updates its cost to $0.
+One version requires a discount code and the other does not.